aurora-is-near/rainbow-bridge-client/README.md

 Contributing
 ============

+Want to help improve this library?
+Thank you!
+Here are some steps to get started with running this repository on your own machine:

+* Make sure you have [Node.js] and the latest [yarn] installed
 * Clone the code
 * `cd` into the repo

-* Make sure you have the latest version of [Node.js] and [yarn] installed
+This project uses [Yarn 2](https://yarnpkg.com/getting-started/migration) in [Zero-Install mode](https://yarnpkg.com/features/zero-installs) so you shouldn't have to run `yarn install` when you first clone this repository.

+If you use an editor other than VS Code or vim to work on this codebase, you may want to add Yarn 2 editor support to your local project [using `yarn dlx @yarnpkg/pnpify --sdk`](https://yarnpkg.com/getting-started/editor-sdks).
+Settings for VS Code & vim are checked into the repo.

+Now you should be able to run project scripts:

+* `yarn lint`
-* Run `yarn install`
+* `yarn build`

-This app uses Yarn 2 (aka "Berry") and TypeScript.
-Check out [this helpful blog](https://medium.com/swlh/getting-started-with-yarn-2-and-typescript-43321a3acdee) for getting started with the combo.
-You will probably want to run `yarn pnpify --sdk vim` or `yarn pnpify --sdk vscode`, as that blog explains more.
+You should also see eslint & TypeScript support in your editor.

   [Node.js]: https://nodejs.org/en/download/package-manager/
   [yarn]: https://yarnpkg.com/